How to Survive Major Transitions in Life

 - Practice a variety of self care habits on a regular basis.
 Take a ride — get away from it all.
 Take a walk along the beach or a trail in the forest.
 Listen to your favorite music.
 Meditate.
 Get plenty of exercise and sleep.
 Drink plenty of water and eat properly.
 It is important to take care of yourself when you are dealing with anxiety or stress.
 Your body is already under assault — it needs you to take care of it now more than ever!

 - Reflect, reflect, reflect.
 Reflection is one of the greatest habits you can develop for self care, personal development, and wellness.
-But it is especially important during transitions in life.
+But it is especially important during a difficult transition.
 Take serious time to reflect on what is happening around you; it will provide you with clarity, purpose, and perspective.
-You’ll be about to see why this is happening and how you can walk away from it a stronger, better person.
+You’ll be about to see why this is happening and how you can walk away from it a stronger, better person with a new reality.
 If you can’t see why it is happening, as you reflect, you need to trust that there is a reason and it will reveal itself in time.
 Identify your core values, live in the present moment, and don’t let outside influences negatively impact you.
 Keep everything in perspective.
 You’re in a new phase of life and it could be a good starting point for great things.

 - Use affirmations and inspirational quotes to gain strength during this life transition.
 Words are powerful, and empowering.
 Your brain absorbs what you say to it — say positive words and your mindset will be positive.
 Say negative words and your mindset will be negative.
 Affirmations and inspirational quotes can provide hope, perspective, and belief that the situation will get better.
 You will find plenty of helpful words of wisdom on the pages of Sassy Sister Stuff, but you may want to take a look at these articles in particular: